stefanotorresi/trento-web/docs/development/hacking_trento.md

 The entire environment can be set up with [asdf](http://asdf-vm.com/).

-After you installed the `asdf` CLI tool, you need to install all the relevant plugins, and then the requirements.
+After the `asdf` CLI tool was installed, all the relevant plugins and dependencies can be installed as follows:

 ```shell
 asdf plugin add erlang